kolja/kolja.github.io/content/illustration/it.md

 "me: 'I apologize for the confusion.
 You are correct that a position as a senior engineer would be a better fit for me.'"])
 }}

-{{ img(name="bequeath", extension="jpg", square=true, preview_alt = "grandpa on his death bed: 'I wish to bequeath my extensive fortune... to Linda, while Joe inherits the company.
+{{ img(name="bequeath.jpg", square=true, preview_alt = "grandpa on his death bed: 'I wish to bequeath my extensive fortune... to Linda, while Joe inherits the company.
 I shall leave the villa to Elizabeth ... and my vimrc to Kevin.'
 Kevin (doing a 'strike' gesture): 'Yes!'", classes=["clickable"]) }}

-{{ img(name="deadline", extension="jpg", square=true, preview_alt="someone is riding a steamroller bending over backwards such that he is steamrolling over his own body.
+{{ img(name="deadline.jpg", square=true, preview_alt="someone is riding a steamroller bending over backwards such that he is steamrolling over his own body.
 While he is being run over, he is fervently typing on his laptop", classes=["clickable"]) }}

-{{ img(name="deployment", extension="jpg", square=true, preview_alt = "Stages of Software deployment using a Shipyard as a metaphor: Build/Test, Staging, Deployment and Production", classes=["clickable"]) }}
+{{ img(name="deployment.jpg", square=true, preview_alt = "Stages of Software deployment using a Shipyard as a metaphor: Build/Test, Staging, Deployment and Production", classes=["clickable"]) }}

-{{ img(name="lisp", extension="jpg", square=true, preview_alt = "Luke (flying his X-Wing) thinking: 'FORTH sounds like it's meant to be called FORCE, but is always being pronounced with a LISP...", classes=["clickable"]) }}
+{{ img(name="lisp.jpg", square=true, preview_alt = "Luke (flying his X-Wing) thinking: 'FORTH sounds like it's meant to be called FORCE, but is always being pronounced with a LISP...", classes=["clickable"]) }}

-{{ img(name="testing_department", extension="jpg", square=true, preview_alt = "Six monkeys on an assembly line: Each one is playing with or in some way investigating a yellow cube", classes=["clickable"]) }}
+{{ img(name="testing_department.jpg", square=true, preview_alt = "Six monkeys on an assembly line: Each one is playing with or in some way investigating a yellow cube", classes=["clickable"]) }}

-{{ img(name="donquixote", extension="jpg", square=true, preview_alt="Don Quixote on Rocinante has arrived at a toll bar with a sign that reads 'Entrada: 8 Marevedies'.
+{{ img(name="donquixote.jpg", square=true, preview_alt="Don Quixote on Rocinante has arrived at a toll bar with a sign that reads 'Entrada: 8 Marevedies'.
 In the Background there are windmills the blades of which look like the 'X' Letter/Logo.
 He says to Sancho Panza, who is riding next to him: 'You know, Sancho?
 I really can't be bothered.
 Let's fight something else.'", classes=["clickable"]) }}

-{{ img(name="stakeholder", extension="jpg", square=true, preview_alt="A young family, with mother (Product Manager), father (Developer) and a baby (stakeholder) are in the supermarket pushing a shopping cart. s: 'I want smarties'. p: 'but we already have chocolate'. s: 'but I want smarties'. p: 'but they're not healthy'. s: 'Smarties!'. p: 'but they're expensive'. s: 'wäääääh!!'. p: 'ok.
+{{ img(name="stakeholder.jpg", square=true, preview_alt="A young family, with mother (Product Manager), father (Developer) and a baby (stakeholder) are in the supermarket pushing a shopping cart. s: 'I want smarties'. p: 'but we already have chocolate'. s: 'but I want smarties'. p: 'but they're not healthy'. s: 'Smarties!'. p: 'but they're expensive'. s: 'wäääääh!!'. p: 'ok.
 Let's buy Smarties'. d: 'whatever' (adds smarties to the shopping cart)", classes=["clickable"]) }}

-{{ img(name="pear_programming", extension="jpg", square=true, preview_alt = "two guys progrmaming.
+{{ img(name="pear_programming.jpg", square=true, preview_alt = "two guys progrmaming.
 Their heads are pear shaped.
 One just hit the other over the head with the keyboard such that his glasses are flying", classes=["clickable"]) }}